PraneethJain/IIITorrent/README.md

 Architecture
 ------------

-In this project I tried to avoid threads and use only asynchronous I/O. As a result, all algorithms and network interaction work in one thread running an asyncio event loop, but there're still a few additional threads:
+In this project, I tried to avoid threads and use only asynchronous I/O. As a result, all algorithms and network interaction work in one thread running an asyncio event loop, but there are still a few additional threads:

 * Non-blocking disk I/O [isn't supported][asyncio-fs] by asyncio.
 To prevent freezes for up to a second during disk writing, blocking I/O runs in a [ThreadPoolExecutor][].
-* PyQt GUI runs in a main thread and invokes an asyncio event loop in a separate [QThread][].
+* PyQt GUI runs in the main thread and invokes an asyncio event loop in a separate [QThread][].
 Another option is to use a Qt event loop in asyncio with [quamash][], but this increases UI reaction time, and the Qt event loop may be less efficient than asyncio's default one.